TRIPTYK/nfw-cli/README.md

 #### Description

-Create a reliationship between two model relation avaible:
+Create a reliationship between two model and write relation in the serializer and the controller
--oto (OneToOne) model1 will be the one with the foreignkey in the database -mto (ManyToOne) many model1 to one model 2
--otm (OnetoMany) one model1 to many model2
--mtm (ManyToMany)

 ### Option

 * --name